OFFICE OF THE FSM NATIONAL PUBLIC AUDITOR

 credit cards is discussed.
 The report also notes that the policies and procedures should be

-updated by the Board of Directors to reflect changes in practice.
 The audit also discussed concern that Telecomm incurred excessive expenses when taxis

 were used by the executives for personal errands.
 The report cites one such trip to